 The lack of a conventional credit record prevents these consumers from obtaining the financial products and services they need to be successful since they are seen by lenders as too high of a credit risk.

 We can see evidence of this in a study by PERC and the Brookings Institution Urban Markets Initiative, which shows that when alternative data (such as rent and utility payment history) are used in credit ratings, those lacking a traditional credit history have similar risk profiles as those in the credit mainstream.
-This suggests that most credit invisible consumers do not represent a high risk to lenders.
+This suggests that most credit invisible consumers may not represent as high of a risk to lenders as is often assumed.

 On the other hand, some of these consumers do have relatively good incomes but are credit invisible for various reasons, such as a preference to use alternative financial technology services instead of traditional financial institutions, a decision to be voluntarily credit-inactive and debt-free, or a cash-based lifestyle due to lack of access to banking services (as in some immigrant populations).

 They also found that people in lower-income neighborhoods are less than half as likely as those in upper-income neighborhoods to gain a credit record by relying on the good credit of others (such as through joint accounts or authorized user accounts) and are 240 percent more likely to become credit visible due to negative records.